Authentication

 - Purpose: Send log events via the ingest API

-- Scope: Single organization
+- Scope: Single stream

 Personal Access Tokens (PAT)